oliviagallego/TesaHealth/docs/Step_2-Database/README.md

 * liability insurance
 * verification status

+This profile is linked to the user table through the foreign key userId.
+A user can have a clinician profile even if they also have patient or admin profiles.
 For choosing what to ask, I based myself on the Spain's legal and regulatory framework for the medical profession.
 In the prototype of Tesahealth, the admins will check if the information is valid manually, but in the future this could be automatically.
 This profile also belongs to a user record.